HadenW/FirstGame/TASKLIST.md

 LISTED: 12/04/2020 | STATUS: NOT STARTED | FINISHED: TBA **

 - Pawns attack ranges for both melee and ranged should adjust according when setting values in the inspector

+LISTED: 12/06/2020 | STATUS: IN PROGRESS | FINISHED: TBA

+- Pressing an ally spawn button needs to spawn the correct ally